This happens every time I come home.

 I hope Vicki will be happy to have me back after a boatload of Bible Land tours.
 She needs a sous-chef, after all, to help with Mama Z’s pies!

-The original is oil on cardboard, about the size of a sheet of typing paper and done by the hand of one Ignác Roskovics.
-Roskovics was a portrait artist who studied the people and nature of eastern Europe at the turn of the 20th century.
+The painting above captures a moment of pure bliss—the kind of romance that sweeps you off your feet.
+The original is oil on cardboard, about the size of a sheet of typing paper, painted by Ignác Roskovics.
+A turn-of-the-century portrait artist, Roskovics was a master at capturing the people and nature of Eastern Europe.

 This life-sized statue of Ignác Roskovics stands on the sidewalk outside outside the Intercontinental Hotel in Budapest.
 It was created by Ukrainian sculptor Mihály Kolodko and introduced in 2014.